Skip to search Skip to content

 Rating Control Thumbnail

 The rating control is used to indicate an average rating for an object.
 It also allows for users to set their own rating on a numeric scale from 1 (lowest) to 5 (highest).
-Rating controls on iPhone (left) and iPad (right) Behavior and Interaction When the user is able to set a rating, the larger [...]
+Rating controls in compact width (left) and regular width (right) Anatomy A. Leading Text (Optional) The leading text for read-only states describes [...]

 Category: UI Components